This blog post was originally posted on March 9, 2016, and was updated on September 8, 2020.

 - In a separate pan, lightly toast the noodles until golden brown.

-- Heat up the fish stock and add it to the pan, making sure all ingredients are just covered, and turn up to high.
+- Heat up the fish stock and add it to the pan, making sure all ingredients are just covered with liquid, and turn the heat up to high.

-- Lower the heat, and cook on medium-low until all liquid has been absorbed.
+- Bring to a boil, then lower the heat and cook on medium-low until all the liquid has been absorbed.